 Canada was once the third-largest copper producer in the world, after Chile and Peru.
 It has dropped to eighth place in recent years, but still remains a significant producer of the metal.

-Copper is always produced in conjunction with another metal when mined in Canada, most often as a co-product of nickel, zinc, lead, gold or molybdenum.
-Like most base metals in the country, it is hosted in massive sulfide and porphyry deposits.
+Copper is always produced in conjunction with another metal when mined in Canada.
+It is most often mined as a co-product of nickel, zinc, lead, gold or molybdenum.
+Like most base metals in the country, copper is hosted in massive sulfide and porphyry deposits.

-While copper is widespread in Canada, areas where it is concentrated enough to be mined profitably are limited.
+While copper mining is widespread in Canada, areas where it is concentrated enough to be mined profitably are limited.
 Ontario and BC are the two largest copper-producing provinces.
-Mine output in Ontario is processed locally, but most copper mined in BC is shipped as copper concentrate to Asia for smelting and refining.
+Mine output in Ontario is processed locally, but most copper mined in BC is shipped to Asia for smelting and refining.

 Geology of copper deposits in Canada

 As mentioned, in Canada copper is most commonly found in large sulfide deposits, such as the Ontario-based Sudbury Complex, as well as porphyry deposits, such as Highland Valley mine in BC.